How to photograph the Perseides meteor shower

 In order to get as many meteors as possible, you want to shoot as many images as possible.
 An interval timer is the perfect tool for that.
 It will shoot images at a set interval.

-Some cameras have built-in interval timers, but there are very cheap ones available.
+Some cameras have built-in interval timers, which is the best option, but if it doesn’t there are very cheap ones available.
 You don’t need the ones from primary manufacturers, they all work the same.

 If your shutter speed is 25sec as in the example above, you would assume that you can set the interval to 25sec.
 But be careful: cameras need some time to save the image.
 So you need to give it a few seconds to do that.
 How many, depends on your camera, so you’d better do some tests before the big day.
 Once you know how long it takes, you add these seconds to the 25sec and get your interval.